Table 6.36 — EEs for EAs whose label begins with A

 ACOUSTIC_REFLECTION_TYPE The type of acoustic reflection from a <WATERBODY_FLOOR>.

-FROM_WTR_BODY_FLOOR Most of the reflected sound energy is reflected at the <BOUNDARY> between the <WATERBODY_FLOOR> and the <WATER>.
+FROM_WTRBODY_FLOOR Most of the reflected sound energy is reflected at the <BOUNDARY> between the <WATERBODY_FLOOR> and the <WATER>; from waterbody floor.
 1

 AERIAL_FUNCTION The function of an <AERIAL>.